atikahnaz/Diet_Journal/README.md

 };
 ```

-- If the date is matched and data is available, replace the array with updated array using spread operator.
+- If the date is matched, and data is available, replace the array with the updated array using the spread operator.

 ```jsx
 if (